How to Secure your PC after a Fresh Windows Installation [Updated 2018]

-We need to emphasize the importance of having a back-up solution which provides stability (look for a big company name), it’s easy to use (so you won’t have a headache backing up from files), allows you to synchronize your files with the online backup servers and provides some sort of security, such as encryption capabilities.
+We need to emphasize the importance of having a backup solution which provides stability (look for a big company name), it’s easy to use (so you won’t have a headache backing up from files), allows you to synchronize your files with the online backup servers and provides some sort of security, such as encryption capabilities.

 Our guide on how to do a data backup includes more information on most popular backup solutions available and what the best ways to keep your data safe are.

+At the same time, you could simply use your Windows Backup system.
 To set it up, access your Windows Control Panel and then click Backup and Restore to access the location.
 From this place, you can set an automatic backup, create a schedule and even choose a network location for your backup files.

-8. Use a standard user account to access your Windows operating system
+7. Use a standard user account

 We also recommend that you set a strong password for your Windows user account.

-9. Keep your User Account Control turned ON
+8. Keep your User Account Control enabled

 UAC monitors what changes are going to be made to your computer.
 When important changes appear, such as installing a program or removing an application, the UAC pops up asking for an administrator-level permission.

-10. Secure your web browser before going online
+9. Secure your web browser before going online

 - Choose the latest version for your browser.